Mystery fiction is a plot-driven genre. Because of this, both plot and character must be handled differently in mysteries than in literary fiction.

 Mystery authors often write series of stories or books in which the same main character tackles different cases.

-Walter Moseley has written over a dozen Easy Rawlins novels.
+Walter Mosley has written over a dozen Easy Rawlins novels.
 Devil in a Blue Dress was the first one published.
-However, Moseley had actually already developed the characters of Easy and his outlaw friend Mouse in the coming-of-age manuscript Gone Fishin’, which was published later.
+However, Mosley had actually already developed the characters of Easy and his outlaw friend Mouse in the coming-of-age manuscript Gone Fishin’, which was published later.

 Each Easy Rawlins mystery contains a very different case.
 Between them, time moves forward, so we see Easy in different stages of life, and the African American communities of California in different historical moments.